Career Paths for Respiratory Therapists

 Adult Critical Care Specialist

-One role of respiratory therapists in a hospital setting is working in adult critical care units.
-Although some facilities continue to hire certified respiratory therapists (CRTs), many facilities now require registered respiratory therapists (RRTs) to work with critically ill patients.
+One crucial role of respiratory therapists in a hospital setting is working in adult critical care units.
+Although some facilities continue to hire certified respiratory therapists (CRTs), many now require registered respiratory therapists (RRTs) to work with critically ill patients.
+Specialists in this demanding field often see higher earning potential, with salaries typically ranging from $75,000 to $95,000+ per year.
+RTs in adult critical care is different and the challenge of helping the most critically ill patients breathe again can be rewarding.

 Obtaining an Adult Critical Care Specialty (ACCS) credential lets you show off your knowledge to potential employers, allowing them, your patients, and your coworkers to know you have the skills required to work in adult intensive care units.
 Respiratory therapists must obtain their RRT credentials before taking the ACCS exam.